top of page

 Neurodiversity-Affirming

-I specialise in working with neurodivergent clients, including those who are autistic, ADHD, or identify as "differently wired."
-You don’t need to mask, explain, or apologise for how your brain works.
-My sessions are flexible and adapt to your communication style, sensory needs, and processing preferences.
+I specialise in working with neurodivergent clients, including those who are autistic, ADHD, or identify as differently wired.

 Addiction-Sensitive & Relapse-Aware